-1. be brief and focused. your text message should be laser focused and succinct. there’s no room for fluff in mobile marketing. know who your target audience is and speak directly to it. leave out extraneous details and simply describe how to take advantage of your offer and its benefits.
+Your text messaging should be laser focused and succinct. there’s no room for fluff in mobile marketing. know who your target audience is and speak directly to it. leave out extraneous details and simply describe how to take advantage of your offer and its benefits.

 if your text message looks like spam, consumers will delete it without a second thought. it’s critical that you leave out anything that might seem too slick and promotional. that includes marketing hype like “amazing” offers, slang and text abbreviations, all of which cheapen the perception of your brand and can destroy your campaign.

 no one wants to receive texts from a company unless the messages offer something of immediate value. because text messaging is an instantaneous medium, you should include real-time offers. whether you’re providing information about a sale or a new product, the message should describe the benefits of acting now.

 how often have you received a text that doesn’t identify the company or brand? instead, you often see a phone number you don’t recognize and a vague message that could have come from any number of companies. and how often have you simply deleted those anonymous messages? it’s essential that you clearly identify your business or brand to avoid getting the spam treatment.